NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 PIPENV_NO_INHERIT=TRUE # This is used to ensure our Lambdas/Layers get separate Pipenv environments ENABLE_DOWNLOADING="TRUE" # Or "FALSE" - If TRUE then the TO_UPLOAD queue is set as an enabled source to the Downloader SCHEDULE_LINK_FETCHING="TRUE" # Or "FALSE" - If TRUE then link fetching will happen every day at midday.
-USE_INTHUB2="TRUE" # Or "FALSE" - If TRUE then the Downloader will use IntHub2 credentials when downloading REMOVAL_POLICY_DESTROY="TRUE" # Or "FALSE" - See below for what is deleted if TRUE UPLOAD_BUCKET="<name-of-aws-s3-bucket-to-upload-images-to>"
+REMOVAL_POLICY_DESTROY="TRUE" # Or "FALSE" - See below for what is deleted if TRUE UPLOAD_BUCKET="<name-of-aws-s3-bucket-to-upload-images-to>"
 ```